 Priority for getting into a class will be based on major status and unit standing.
 For upper division, this means that full communication majors with the highest number of units will have highest priority (pre-majors are not allowed to enroll in upper division communication courses regardless of units, except during Summer Session).
-For lower division communication courses, students are prioritized by unit standing alone.
+For lower division communication courses, students who are declared as pre-comm majors with the highest number of units will have the highest priority.
 Approval codes will be given to the top ranked students depending on space availability.

 The Comm Department takes attendance on the first day of lecture for upper division classes (in section for lower division), and any enrolled students who do not attend on the first day will be dropped.
 We never know in advance which students (enrolled or on the waitlist) will actually attend on the first day.
 Even if you think you do not have very high priority on the list, you might be issued an add code if students higher on the list than you do not attend.
 Also, if your priority is not high enough to be added the first day, you might still be able to add on the second day if space opens up and/or if the newly added students do not end up using their approval codes.
 Your instructor will tell you if you should continue attending class in that case.

 How will I know whether or not I will be added to a class?
 Can I find out before the quarter starts what my chances are for getting in?